Single stage and double stage fuel oil pumps and their suction capacities

 - single stage pumps

 - double stage pumps

-A single stage pump consist of only one set of pumping gears and the lift capacity is limited compared to a two stage fuel pump consisting of a double set of pumping gears.
+A single stage pump consist of only one set of pumping gears and the lift capacity is limited compared to the two stage fuel pump with double set of pumping gears.

 - a single-stage pump is suited for low-level lifts up to 5 - 10 inches of vacuum